gnu-octave/pkg-apa/doc/MEX_INTERFACE.md

 # The APA Octave/Matlab MEX interface

-The APA Octave/Matlab MEX-interface consists of the source file `inst/mex/gmp_mpfr_interface.c` (and header file) and in the released package version with pre-compiled static GMP and MPFR libraries for MS Windows, macOS, and UNIX (Linux).
+The APA Octave/Matlab MEX-interface consists of several source files in the `inst/mex` directory (C and header files) and in the released package version with pre-compiled static GMP and MPFR libraries for MS Windows, macOS, and UNIX (Linux).